bitcoin/bitcoin/doc/build-openbsd.md

 #### Wallet Dependencies

-It is not necessary to build wallet functionality to run either `navcoind` or `navcoin-qt`.
+It is not necessary to build wallet functionality to run either `naviod` or `navio-qt`.

 ###### Descriptor Wallet Support